-Summary 2018: In June 2016, the City Council entered into an agreement with Historic Resources Group and allocated funding for the development of a Historic Preservation Program.
+Summary 2019: In June 2016, the City Council entered into an agreement with Historic Resources Group and allocated funding for the development of a Historic Preservation Program.
 Throughout 2017, the City held a series of public workshops in order to develop the "Historic Context Statement", which provides the framework for evaluating a property for historic significance and integrity.
 On March 12, 2018, the Context Statement was presented to the Planning Commission for input and recommended edits.
-City staff is preparing to return to the Commission in early 2019 and then to the City Council.
-Once the Context Statement is finalized, the final Historic Preservation Program can be developed and the City can begin discussions to determine the responsible authority to administer the Program.
+City staff returned to the Commission on January 28, 2019 to present a revised Context Statement and received direction for additional revisions.
+Once the Context Statement is finalized, the final Historic Preservation Program can be developed and adopted by the City Council, who at that time would also determine the responsible authority to administer the Program.
+Draft ordinance language is being prepared and will be considered by the Planning Commission in 2020.